-The links from the book titles go to The Book Book blog, where I'm one of many writing book reviews.
+The links go to where I've reviewed the books here and also to The Book Book blog, where I'm one of many writing book reviews.
 Feel free to comment there or here if you agree or disagree with my reviews!

 Key: